yatinappsmith/actions-cache/README.md

 #### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key
 * `primary-key` - The primary key for reading or saving exactly matching cache.

-### martijnhols/actions-cache/getCacheKey@main

-This action will evaluate the cache key for reuse in other actions.

-> This is essentially no different from using [`set-output`](https://docs.github.com/en/actions/learn-github-actions/workflow-commands-for-github-actions#setting-an-output-parameter), but it may be easier to use.

-#### Inputs

-* `key` - **Required** - An explicit key for restoring and saving the cache

-#### Outputs

-* `primary-key` - The primary key for reading or saving exactly matching cache.

 ## Recipes